 Product designers are the people who create the tools, transportation, computers, clothes, sofas, and sports equipment to fit the changing needs of people's lives.
-Our students gain in-depth knowledge of materials, idea generation, prototyping, and manufacturing by becoming a product designer.
+Gain in-depth knowledge of materials, idea generation, prototyping, and manufacturing by becoming a product designer.
 Learn how to research consumer needs, design new products, and explore the history and theory of design as you make your own products.
-Our students finish the program with the confidence and skills to work for a company or start their own business.
+Finish the program with the confidence and skills to work for a company or start your own business.

 Collaborative and Creative Community

 Our students are curious and driven.
 Working together, students and faculty members seek solutions for design challenges facing our world.
 Whether we examine options for sustainable plastics or cleaner drinking water, or building furniture or household goods using sustainable practices, we share the discoveries with each other.
 Our projects are not merely made up, we partner with real-world clients and users to examine how to make our designs meet the needs of others.
 We enter competitions to test our ideas with a larger network of designers—and we win!

 Product designers make things.
 We use woodworking tools, steel fabrication methods, ceramic and plastics molding, and other hand skills alongside high-tech 3-D rendering, cutting, and printing.
 You will gain skills to help transform your ideas into reality.